 Definition of Voyeurism

-Under Florida Statute 810.14, the crime of Voyeurism is committed when a person secretly observes:
+Under Florida Statute 810.14, the crime of Voyeurism is committed when a person, with lewd, lascivious, or indecent intent, secretly observes:

 The term “intimate area” is defined as the portion of a person’s body or undergarments that is covered by clothing and intended to be protected from public view.

 A first offense of Voyeurism is a First Degree Misdemeanor.
 If convicted of a first offense of Voyeurism, a judge can impose any combination of the following penalties:

 - Up to twelve (12) months in jail.

 - Up to twelve (12) months of probation.